-We put a lot of faith into the hands of doctors and medical providers.
+We need to know the statute of limitations for medical malpractice in California because we put a lot of faith into the hands of doctors and medical providers.
 Unfortunately, in far too many cases, medical professionals fail to live up to their responsibilities.
 Every year, tens of thousands of patients in California suffered harm due to medical negligence.

-You can hold negligent doctors or hospitals liable through a medical malpractice lawsuit.
+You can hold negligent doctors or hospitals liable through a medical malpractice lawsuit in California.
 There are strict deadlines for filing this type of claim.
 In this post, our San Francisco medical malpractice attorneys provide a guide to the statute of limitations in California.

 Medical Malpractice Statute of Limitations: Three Years (or One Year of Discovery)